-They provide you with essential omega 3 fatty acids, which are necessary to regulate the level of inflammation in the body.
-Research indicates that increasing your omega 3 intake reduces the risk of developing many dangerous diseases.
-Red walnuts are a very precious source of these vital elements for vegans and vegetarians who don’t eat fish.
+- They provide you with essential omega-three fatty acids, which are necessary to regulate the level of inflammation in the body.
+Research indicates that increasing your omega-three intake reduces the risk of developing many dangerous diseases.
+Red walnuts are a valuable source of these vital elements for vegans and vegetarians who don’t eat fish.

-Red walnuts are rich in manganese, a mineral vital for maintaining the overall health of the nervous system.
-Contrary to popular belief, eating them doesn’t improve your cognitive ability, but it helps protect your brain and ensure it functions at its best.
+- Red walnuts are rich in manganese, a mineral vital for maintaining the overall health of the nervous system.
+Eating them doesn’t improve your cognitive ability, but it helps protect your brain and ensure it functions at its best.